pietroguiotto/Drink-it-up/README.md

 **ISSUES TO FIX**

-- Remove obscene array called "objectForTest" initialized with 31 zeros in it
+- Find workaround for the array called "objectForTest" which is initialized with 31 zeros in it
 - Rename non meaningfully named variables and functions in script.js
 - Rename non meaningfully named classes and IDs in index.html and style.css
-- Initialization of historical data background with % values is failing
-- Initialization of "empty" array is failing

 https://pg-8.github.io/Drink-it-up/